Amarok24/Amarok24/README.md

 <!-- Any image aligned to the right.
 Beware the width -->
 <img width="180" align="right" alt="Github" src="https://raw.githubusercontent.com/Amarok24/Amarok24/master/resources/TUX_NERD2_600x600.svg" />

-Webdeveloper and programmer with 15 years of experience in HTML+CSS and over 5 years in JavaScript and 1 year in TypeScript.
+Webdeveloper and programmer with 15 years of experience in HTML+CSS and over 6 years in JavaScript and 1 year in TypeScript.
 Currently I'm a fulltime employee working from home, I mostly work with HTML, XML, XSLT, JS and TS.

 A geek and husband, with interest in 𝑨𝑴𝑰𝑮𝑨 and SEGA Mega Drive (both sharing the legendary M68k CPU) -- with special focus on the Amiga500, the greatest personal computer of all time :-) Other hobbies include gardening and electronics.

 ### Main skills
 - HTML, XML
-- TypeScript (JS)
+- TypeScript
+- Angular
-- CSS, Sass (SCSS)
+- CSS, Sass, Bootstrap
-- Bootstrap
+- GIMP
 - GNU/Linux (intermediate), familiar with Debian-based distros
-- GIMP

 ### Minor skills
-- Dart
-- Angular
 - Git
 - NodeJS, Deno